sybrew/the-seo-framework/readme.txt

 		* Core Sitemaps brought a new escaping method, `esc_xml()`, which will ensure future security.
 		* Support for newer (less buggy) admin styles, such as a proper "default" button for the color-picker in WP 5.5 or later.
 		* We no longer need to support WordPress and PHP environment testing, of which the burden was shifted to WP 5.2.
+* **Added:**
+	* You can now set a custom Site Title at "SEO Settings > Title Settings > Additions."
+		* This new option only affects titles outputted by The SEO Framework.
 * **Changed:**
 	* The styled optimized sitemap now has its content centered, and is fully responsive.
 	* TSF no longer outputs metatags on Ultimate Memmber's user-pages.
 Now, it lets that plugin take over fully.